TerrellSowell/Active-Directory/README.md

 ### Skills Learned

-- Advanced understanding of Active Dirctory concepts and Domain Controller application.
+- Advanced understanding of Active Directory concepts and Domain Controller application.
-- Proficiency in analyzing and interpreting .
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.